Are Financial Advisors Worth It? Insider Tips You Should Know

 Many of us probably had a toy cash register growing up.
 Depending on when you grew up, however, that cash register may have included a play “magnetic swipe” for the toy credit card that came with the cash and coins.
 Even at a young age, we’ve been exposed to credit cards and the idea of credit.
 But really, what is credit?

-This guide is designed to provide an introduction to credit, so you can understand what it is, how it works and how to use it strategically.
+This guide is designed to introduce credit, so you can understand what it is, how it works and how to use it strategically.
 If you still have questions, please feel free to Ask Our Experts.

+What is credit?
 Credit is essentially borrowing money from a bank or other establishment in order to receive goods.
 Years ago, people would go into grocery stores or other shops to pick up a few things here and there.
-At the end of the week, or the end of the month, the customer would pay back the business, who had been keeping track of the things they had purchased.
+At the end of the week or the end of the month, the customer would pay back the business, which had been keeping track of the things they had purchased.
 This was credit in its most basic form.

 Today credit usually comes in the form of credit cards and loans.
 You go into a store and use your credit card to pay for the items.
 By using a credit card, a bank is the one initially paying for the goods or services, and you are then paying the bank back at the end of the month.
 It’s the same process for a home or car.
 The bank or finance company puts up the money for the home or car, then you make monthly payments to them, usually with added interest, until it is paid off.

-There are many different kinds of credit out there, it all depends on what you want to use it for.
-The most important thing to think about is the kind of debt it is.
+There are many kinds of credit out there, it all depends on what you want to use it for.
+The most important thing to think about is the kind of debt associated with that credit type.
 Some types of credit may seem different but are essentially the same.
-When talking about overall credit, there are two main kinds of debts that are out there: secured and unsecured debt.
+When talking about overall credit, there are two main kinds of debt that are out there: secured and unsecured debt.

 Some examples of secured debt are: